trishalaneeraj/trishalaneeraj.github.io/_posts/2017-12-20-semantic-entailment.md

 ![](https://drive.google.com/uc?export=&id=1yNyFuZDZkVD8ki4-vosikPyowyXOAEon "Generic")

-A wide variety of neural networks for encoding sentences into fixed-size representations exists, and it is not yet clear which one best captures generically useful information.
-Often the sentence encoders vary and they are convolutional neural networks, recurrent neural networks, or a combination of attention along with one of the network architectures.
+Models for semantic entailment task generally fall into two categories: 1) Sentence encoding of the individual sentences 2) Joint methods that allow to use encoding of both sentences, like cross-features of attention.
+Approach 1, is useful for training generic sentence encoders and can be used for a variety of other tasks, like the [InferSent](https://arxiv.org/pdf/1705.02364.pdf) paper.
+The figure above shows a generic architecture, for SNLI tasks.
+The sentence encoders are often a deep learning architecture, like a CNN or an RNN that outputs a fixed size representation vector v, for the hypothesis and the premise separately.
+Once the sentence vectors are generated, 3 matching methods are applied to extract relations between the two fixed size representation vectors.
+(i) concatenation of the two representations
+(ii) element-wise product of the two vectors; and (iii) absolute element-wise difference of the two vectors.
+The resulting vector, which captures information from both the premise and the hypothesis, is fed into a 3-class classifier consisting of multiple fullyconnected layers culminating in a softmax layer.

-The [paper by Nie and Bansal](https://arxiv.org/pdf/1708.02312.pdf) is one of the state of the art architectures for semantic entailment as per the results on the RepEval 2017 results.
+The generic approach is best highlighted in a[paper by Nie and Bansal](https://arxiv.org/pdf/1708.02312.pdf) which is also one of the state of the art architectures for semantic entailment as per the results on the RepEval 2017 results.

 ![](https://drive.google.com/uc?export=&id=1KpPTdhWDE3M2ZHYXAaRKJMNk_hCzi2aT "Nie and Bansal")

-Their architecture relies on word vectors and Bi-LSTMs and RNNs connected in a ResNet-like architecture.
-The concatenation of all the vectors in the last layer passes through a row max pooling which creates a final vector representation, which finally passes through a 3-way softmax for the 3 categories of entailment, contradiction, or neural.
+Their architecture relies on word vectors and Bi-LSTMs connected in a ResNet-like architecture.
+Each of the subsequent layer concatenates the vector representation of the previous layers.
+Using the vector representation from every previous layer, means the architecture, becomes more computationally expensive, but such architectures have performed well for image classification tasks in the past.
+The concatenation of all the vectors in the last layer passes through a row max pooling which creates a final vector representation,that passes through a 3-way softmax for the 3 categories of entailment, contradiction, or neural.

 [RNN-based sentence encoder with gated attention](https://arxiv.org/abs/1708.01353) is another top result from the same competition.

 # Future Directions

-Models learned on NLI can perform better than models trained in unsupervised conditions or on other supervised tasks.

-Learning generic sentence embedding has barely been explored and understanding the NLI task can bring sentence embedding quality to the next level.
-Also, supervised training for word embedding can be explored.
-[StarSpace](https://arxiv.org/abs/1709.03856), shows embedding sentences, words for various tasks like text classification perform very competitively yet extensive comparison of sentence encoding architectures with NLI has not yet been done.
+Learning generic sentence embeddings have barely been explored and understanding the NLI task can improve sentence encoding.
+The MultiNLI and the SNLI datasets are large scale labeled datasets for Natural Language Processing.
+Unlike images, NLP does not have large scale labeled datasets that can be used for equivalent transfer learning tasks.
+The infersent paper, showed how transfer learning is a viable approach for learning different tasks and how such models perform competitively for tasks like Sentiment Analysis  and text classification.
+Another paper, [StarSpace](https://arxiv.org/abs/1709.03856), shows embedding sentences, words for various tasks like text classification perform very competitively yet extensive comparison of sentence encoding architectures with NLI has not yet been done.
+More work need to done, to better understand sentence encoding architectures and I believe semantic entailment datasets will play a key role in that line of research.